Convergence Analysis of the ProbAbilistic Gradient Estimator Algorithm for Weakly Convex Finite-Sum Optimization: Abstract

 \section{Abstract}

-PAGE, a stochastic algorithm introduced by Li et al. [2021], was designed to find stationary points of averages of smooth nonconvex functions.
-In this work, we study PAGE in the broad framework of $\tau$-weakly convex functions, which provides a continuous interpolation between the general nonconvex $L$-smooth case ($\tau=L$) and the convex case ($\tau=0$).
+The ProbAbilistic Gradient Estimator algorithm (PAGE), a stochastic algorithm introduced by Li et al.\ in 2021, was designed to find stationary points for the average of smooth nonconvex functions.
+In this work, we study PAGE within the broad framework of $\tau$-weakly convex functions, providing a continuous interpolation between the general nonconvex $L$-smooth regime ($\tau=L$) and the convex regime ($\tau=0$).
 We establish new convergence rates for PAGE, showing that its complexity improves as $\tau$ decreases.